 Unfortunately this cheap calculator killed the TI-150.

-keyboard with a 6*4 matrix giving a total of 24 keys.
-The unnecessary keys were
+keyboard with a 6*4 matrix having only 5 key-dome rows populated for a total of 20 keys.
+The unused key

-Later the keyboard was cut to a 5*4 matrix.
+Later the keyboard was cost-optimized to a 5*4 matrix.
 Find two of them in the Speak

 & Spell introduced in the year 1978.